stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 **CPUFriendDataProvider**

-* Login with user with admin privileges.
-Usually first one created during installation procedure.
+* Login with the user with admin privileges: usually, the first one created during the installation procedure.
 * Download [One Key CPUFriend](https://github.com/stevezhengshiqi/one-key-cpufriend) Github repository ZIP archive.
 * Unpack downloaded ZIP archive.
 * Run ``Terminal`` application.
-* Changes folder in ``Terminal`` application to unpacked ZIP archive folder with command like this
+* Change folder in ``Terminal`` application to unpack ZIP archive folder with command like this:

 ```
 cd ~/Download/one-key-cpufriend-master
 ```

-* In ``Terminal`` applications window type execute command
+* In ``Terminal`` applications window, type the execute command:

 ```
 ./one-key-cpufriend.sh
 ```

-* Command will show something like this
+* Command will show something like this:

 ```
 -----------------------------------------